Last Updated on September 11, 2022 by Carla Jonas

 FACT: According to studies by CensusWide, almost 50% of US women would love to receive jewelry for Christmas.
 Weekend getaways, holidays and vouchers were other popular preferences.Click to tweet

 Christmas shopping isn’t easy.
+And neither is finding the perfect Christmas outfit ideas.
 But when in doubt, stick with the classics.
-For a woman who exudes elegance and charm, there’s no better match than classic white pearls.
-This Christmas, delight her with a lustrous Pearl Necklace that she can wear and cherish for years to come.
+For a woman who exudes elegance and charm, there’s no better match than classic white pearls and mother of pearl.
+This Christmas, delight her with an elegant pearl necklace, stunning single pearl necklaces or timeless types of earrings like classic studs or dangles.
 Browse our collection of Pearl Necklaces, customize your pick with everything from pearl overtone to necklace length and and pick a memorable, Christmas gift for your special someone.

 How to Excel at Christmas Shopping for the Kids